swapnilashtekar/NLP_Tutorials/README.md

     Cython
     gensim

 Word2Vec can be found in the gensim package.
-Note that we have only successfully run this tutorial on Mac OS X so far, not Windows.
+Note that we have only successfully run this tutorial on Mac OS X/Linux so far, not Windows.

-If you run into problems installing packages on Mac Mavericks (10.9), this tutorial contains instructions for setting up your system properly.

 The code in this tutorial was developed for Python 2.7.